oskariorg/oskari-docs/md/documentation/backend/setup-database.md

     CREATE EXTENSION postgis;

+### 2. Setup a database user for oskaridb

+	CREATE USER oskari WITH PASSWORD 'oskari';
+	GRANT ALL PRIVILEGES ON DATABASE oskaridb to oskari;

+The preconfigured user in Oskari Jetty-bundle is oskari with the password oskari.
+See [Setup Jetty](/documentation/backend/setup-jetty) documentation for details where changes are needed when using another database user.

 The empty database will be populated when the oskari-server is started for the first time.

 To learn how to populate the database with your own content instead of demo content see: